amazon-science/nl2sql-omop-cdm/docs/_sources/index.rst.txt

 * Users can query patients by year of birth.
 * Time windows (e.g. having taking 2 drugs in less than 60 days) will only support day units.

+Note: The scope can easily be expanded by collecting more inclusive questions and their corresponding SQL queries for model training.

 Summary
 --------